 Kersting Court, the "Pod distribution center" in the original Invasion of the Body Snatchers was visible from both bedrooms that overlooked Baldwin.

 Kersting Court.
 One night I heard a couple of loud drunks.
 A fight erupted -- they began slapping each other like cartoon characters before losing impetus, and staggering away together.
 Another time I spotted a former girlfriend striding across Baldwin directly outside my window.
-I raced downstairs pursuing her, before finding myself face to face with a stranger; a cliched scene from a movie.
+I raced downstairs pursuing her, before finding myself face to face with a stranger; as if I had entered a cliche movie scene.

 An episode of the television show, The A Team was filmed outside my apartment.
-I was away, but got an excited report from my neighbors.
+I was away, but heard an excited report from my neighbors.
 Mr. T. right there on Baldwin!
-I still seldom watch TV; one of my few admirable traits.
+To this day I seldom watch TV; one of my few admirable traits.

-The Hotel Shirley, like the Pinney House were low-rent apartments, neither configured nor maintained with care.
-Cheap rent in Sierra Madre?
-This was long ago.
+The Hotel Shirley, like the Pinney House were low-rent apartments, poorly configured and maintained, but affordable.

 Keith & Chas hanging out.